Getting Started with Vouch

 Manual user management

 For small teams (under 15 people), manual management works well.
-As organization owner, you can view and manage team members through the Vouch server.
-When someone leaves, remove them manually to revoke their access.
+As organization owner, you can view and manage team members through the admin dashboard:

 When to adopt SCIM